SergioSV96/kingdomTV/README.md

 		- Registered User.
 		- Administrator.

-	- Movie Recommended.
+	- Movie.
-	- TV Series Recommended.
+	- TV Series.
-	- Gender
+	- Genres
 	- Viewed.
-	- Request table.
+	- Report notifications.
-	- Forum.
+	- Comments.

 ### Advanced functionality

 	- Uses Database TMDb (The Movie Database).
-	- MD5 encryption algorithm.
+	- Logging with e-mails.

 ### Graphic information
 	We are going to use pie charts showing the genre that users like the most.

 ### Other functionality

-	- Logging with facebook or google.
 	- Send e-mails.
-	- Movie and TV Series Comments.
 	- Report spam and report spoiler comments.